strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.3.5 =
 * Important update to Authorize.net processing code to account for the "credit card expires before the start of this subscription" error that comes up.
 For levels/discount codes with no trials or only free trials/initial payments, the subscription setup with Authorize.net starts the day of checkout and a free trial is tacked on for 1 period vs. setting up the subscription one period out.
 One period is added to the billing limit as well, if applicable.
 Check the blog for more information.
+* Important update for PayPal Website Payments Pro users.
+When using PayPal WPP, the user will have an option to checkout via PayPal Express as well.
+PayPal requires this and now we support it.

 = 1.3.4 =
 * Swapped the $ in the levels page code for $pmpro_currency_symbol.